Using Twitter replies as blog comments

 I took a few precautions to avoid negative experiences with this implementation.

-1. Restricting to my username and domain – I hardcoded the server code to sanitise inputs and limit results to those linked to my website and my Twitter username.
+- Restricting to my username and domain – I hardcoded the server code to sanitise inputs and limit results to those linked to my website and my Twitter username.
 This ensures the endpoint isn't generally useful, removing the incentive for people to use it themselves.

-2. Filtering out tweets from private accounts – The Twitter API uses my user credentials to query Twitter, meaning raw results may include tweets from people with private (protected) accounts if I follow them.
-I remove these tweets to ensure private content from Twitter is never exposed publicly.
+- Filtering out tweets from private accounts – The Twitter API uses my user credentials to query Twitter, meaning raw results may include tweets from people with private (

-4. Caching responses – Rate limits apply to the Twitter API endpoints.
+tweets if they are received by the client. - Caching responses – Rate limits apply to the Twitter API endpoints.
 If the Twitter API was called every time a person viewed a page on my website, it wouldn't scale to support a high level of traffic.
 To reduce the impact of this, I cache responses on the server and cache data on the client.

 Limitations

-1. Recent tweets only – Standard search in the Twitter API is limited to recent tweets from the past 7 days.
+- Recent tweets only – Standard search in the Twitter API is limited to recent tweets from the past 7 days.
 This means finding older discussions isn't possible, so the discussion displayed may be limited.
 To overcome this, I would need to have my app approved for the Premium API.

-2. No threading – Right now, my client code renders tweets in a flat list, meaning it doesn't chain replies into threads.
+- No threading – Right now, my client code renders tweets in a flat list, meaning it doesn't chain replies into threads.
 This is something I would improve if I expected longer/complex conversations to happen around my articles.
-Threads could be composed using the in_reply_to_id_str field returned for each tweet from the Twitter API.
+Threads could be composed using the

 Feedback